Pablo Reyes Player Props: Red Sox vs. Twins

 Pablo Reyes At The Plate

-- Reyes has reached base via a hit in 12 games this season (of 20 played), and had multiple hits in six of those games.
+- Reyes has picked up a hit in 13 of 21 games this season, with multiple hits seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.